Infineon/XMC-for-Arduino/docs/installation-instructions.rst

 Integration in Arduino IDE
 --------------------------
 .. note::
-    We recommended to use Arduino IDE 2.0 or higher.
+    We recommend to use Arduino IDE 2.0 or newer.

 .. image:: img/preference.png
     :width: 600